Overview of Neonatal Abstinence Syndrome

 Some potential long-term health effects associated with NAS include developmental delays, cognitive impairments, behavioral issues, and an increased risk of substance use disorder later in life.
 Early intervention and ongoing support services can play a vital role in mitigating these effects and promoting the child's overall well-being.

 It is crucial for healthcare providers to closely monitor the long-term health and development of infants affected by NAS.
-By implementing comprehensive follow-up care, including developmental assessments, early intervention services, and support for both the child and their family, healthcare professionals can provide the necessary assistance to help these infants thrive.
+By implementing comprehensive follow-up care, including developmental assessments, early intervention services, and support for both the child and their families, healthcare professionals can provide the necessary assistance to help these infants thrive.

 Addressing the long-term health effects of NAS requires a holistic approach that involves medical professionals, social workers, educators, and caregivers working together to provide the best possible care and support for the affected children.